 Based on provincial guidance and campus safety measures outlined by McMaster’s Environmental & Occupational Health Support Services (EOHSS), students, faculty and staff members are asked to adhere to the following general guidelines for eating on campus:

-- Limit the amount of time in these eating spaces and immediately replace your mask when not in the act of eating
+- Limit the amount of time in eating spaces

 - If you are not eating, the library is a better space for studying, where masks are required